Mazda MX-5 (NB): Facelift (2001)

 In 2003 Mazda launched a campaign to target a younger group of drivers with the introduction of the Shinsen Version (SV) Miata.
 The Shinsen (Japanese for "Fresh and New") provided an intermediate step between the base model and the pricier LS.
 Equipped with most standard features on the LS, such as cruise control and aluminum brush trim.
 This limited production model also shared an inverted color scheme of the same year Special Edition with a titanium silver exterior and dark blue top and interior.

 The 2003 Miata Club Sport (MCS) was a special edition MX-5 NB produced at the behest of the SCCA, and was featured prominently in the 2003 Miata sales brochure.
 Limited to 50 units, 25 were Classic Red with the other 25 being Pure White.
 A hard or soft top option was available.
 The MCS came with no power steering, air conditioning or ABS brakes.
-A Torsen limited-slip differential paired with a 5-speed Getrag transmission and a Biltstein suspension were other stock features to allow owners to compete in SCCA Solo or SCCA Road Racing events.
+A Torsen limited-slip differential paired with a 5-speed Getrag transmission and a Bilstein suspension were other stock features to allow owners to compete in SCCA Solo or SCCA Road Racing events.

 Also in 2003, a division of Mazda in Japan released the Roadster Coupé, with a fixed hardtop roof.
 The body structure was reworked to incorporate the roof and gave a substantial increase in chassis rigidity with a weight increase of 10 kg.
 Production was limited to 179 units for Japan only, making this one of the rarest forms of the MX-5.